NapthaAI/node/README.md

 make local-db-hard-reset
 ```

-## Docker & Docker Compose
+# Running the node with Docker & Docker Compose
-The Naptha Node providers Dockerfiles and a `docker-compose.yml` file that faciliate getting the node
+The Naptha Node providers Dockerfiles and a `docker-compose.yml` file that facilitate getting the node
 up-and-running as quickly and easily as possible.
 The node depends on a number of services, and this moduler approach
 will allow you to run a single command (`docker compose up`) to get everything up and running, or to
 only start the services that you need, for example if you have to use external rabbitmq/postgres/surrealdb services.

 Getting started:
-1. customize `node/config.py`
+1. customize `node/config.py` as desired
-2. configure your `.env` file based on
+2. configure your `.env` file based on the provided `.env.example` file.
+    - note that the `RMQ_*` variables will be passed in to create the default RMQ user, and to authenticate with RMQ.
+    - the `HUB_DB_SURREAL_*` variables will be used for the local hub via surrealDB, if using the development compose file.